United States chemical weapons program: Chemical weapons disposal

 The remaining 6.6% was located on Johnston Atoll in the Pacific Ocean.

-Stockpiles have been eliminated at Johnston Atoll, Aberdeen, Newport, Umatilla, Pine Bluff, Tooele, and Anniston.
-The elimination of the Pueblo and Blue Grass stockpiles are scheduled to complete by the Chemical Weapons Convention treaty commitment of Sept.
-30, 2023.
-U.S. Public Law mandates stockpile destruction by Dec.
-31, 2023.

 According to the U.S. Army Chemical Materials Agency, by January 2012 the United States had destroyed 89.75% of the original stockpile of nearly 31,100 metric tons (34,300 tons) of nerve and mustard agents declared in 1997.
 The U.S. disposed of the more dangerous modern chemical weapons before starting the destruction of its older mustard gas stockpile which presented additional difficulties due to the poor condition of some of the shells.
 Of the weapons destroyed up to 2006, 500 tons were mustard gas and the majority were other agents such as VX and sarin (GB) (86% of the latter was destroyed by April 2006).
 14,000 metric tons (15,400 tons) of prohibited weapons had been destroyed by June 2007 to meet the Phase III quota and deadline.

 The original commitment in Phase III required all countries to have 45 percent of the chemical stockpiles destroyed by April 2004.
 Anticipating the failure to meet this deadline, the Bush administration in September 2003 requested a new deadline of December 2007 for Phase III and announced a probable need for an extension until April 2012 for Phase IV, total destruction (requests for deadline extensions cannot formally be made until 12 months before the original deadline).
 This extension procedure spelled out in the treaty has been utilized by other countries, including Russia and the unnamed "state party".
 Although April 2012 is the latest date allowed by the treaty, the U.S. also noted that this deadline may not be met due to environmental challenges and the U.S. decision to destroy leaking individual chemical shells before bulk storage chemical weapons.